 If you develop a course that a student must successfully complete in order to meet an admission requirement, the course and its evaluation must be sufficient to demonstrate the student has the same level of understanding as someone who completed the course at a high school.
 For example, if the admission requirement is Grade 11 biology, your course must be equivalent to a BC public course.
+Language courses/programs used as part of an LPR for class A and B programs must have an established pathway/articulation agreement allowing direct entry (no further testing required) to a diploma or degree program at a public institution in Canada.

 If you develop your own courses for equivalencies, you will be asked to submit course outlines to show that these will adequately prepare students for admission to the institution.
-PTIB will review the outlines to ensure they accurately show the course content and what the course can be used for.
+PTIRU will review the outlines to ensure they accurately show the course content and what the course can be used for.
+The registrar may request an evaluation by a third-party or may appoint an inspector to confirm the level of the course in question.